 (3) Joinder of the Real Party in Interest.
 The court may not dismiss an action for failure to prosecute in the name of the real party in interest until, after an objection, a reasonable time has been allowed for the real party in interest to ratify, join, or be substituted into the action.
 After ratification, joinder, or substitution, the action proceeds as if it had been originally commenced by the real party in interest.

-(b) Actions by Personal Representatives; Setting Aside Judgment.
-An executor, administrator, or guardian may commence or maintain any action that the testator or intestate could have commenced or maintained, and an action may be brought against an executor, administrator, or guardian if it could have been brought against the testator or intestate.
-The judgment in such an action is as conclusive as if it was rendered in favor of or against the testator or intestate.
-An interested person may apply to set aside the judgment on the ground that it resulted from fraud or collusion by the executor, administrator, or guardian.
+(c) Actions by or Against a Decedent; Setting Aside Judgment.
+A personal representative may commence or maintain any action that a decedent could have commenced or maintained, and an action may be brought against a personal representative if it could have been brought against a decedent.
+The judgment in such an action is as conclusive as if it was rendered in favor of or against the decedent.
+An interested person may apply to set aside the judgment on the ground that it resulted from fraud or collusion by the personal representative.

-(c) Actions by or Against a County, City, or Town.
+(d) Actions by or Against a County, City, or Town.
 An action brought by or against a county or an incorporated city or town must use its corporate name when identifying it as a party.

-(d) Public Officer's Title and Name.
-A public officer who sues or is sued in an official capacity may be identified as a party by the officer's official title rather than by name, if it is sufficient to identify the particular public officer being sued, but the court may require the officer's name to be used or added to identify the officer as the party.
+(e) Public Officer's Title and Name.
+A public officer who sues or is sued in an official capacity may be identified as a party by the officer's official title, rather than by name, if it is sufficient to identify the particular public officer being sued, but the court may require the officer's name to be used or added to identify the officer as the party.

-(e) Actions Against a Surety, Assignor, or Endorser.
+(f) Actions Against a Surety, Assignor, or Endorser.
 A plaintiff may sue a contractual assignor, endorser, guarantor, surety, or the drawer of a bill that has been accepted, without joining the maker, acceptor, or other principal obligor if:

 (1) the latter resides outside Arizona, or in a part of Arizona where it cannot be served under Rule 4, 4.1, or 4.2;